 Value-based pricing is based on the actual value your service is providing the client.

 But what if the studio instead took a value-based approach?
 In the client meeting, in addition to documenting the project's technical requirements, the studio also focused on learning more about the business problems this redesign will be addressing for the client.
-It's determined that the redesign has the potential of increasing the client's revenue by $1.5 million.
-That being the case, the value of the redesign is worth far more than $50,000.
-And you'd have no argument from the client if that price was doubled, or even tripled.
+Based on that information the studio includes some ideas in the redesign that have the potential of increasing the client's revenue by $1.5 million.
+That being the case, the value of the redesign is worth far more than the $50,000 of estimated time.
+And you'd have no argument from the client if that price was doubled, tripled, or even more.
 It'd be well worth the investment.

 With value-based pricing, you're aligning the amount you charge with the impact your services have on your client's business.
 In many situations, this provides a much greater potential upside to your earnings.
 Because your fees are tied to value and not time, your amount of profit isn't limited by an hourly rate.